KursadPlbyk/japanese-handwriting-recognition/README.md

 For each of the 8,995 test images, this is the model's own confidence (softmax probability) in its top prediction.
 The y-axis uses a log scale since on a linear scale, the images near 100% confidence would completely dwarf everything else, hiding the small tail of harder cases entirely.
 That tail is the point: a handful of images get confidence as low as ~20-40%, and those are almost certainly the same ambiguous cases shown above, not random noise.

-The last bin alone (confidence near 100%) contains 8,690 of the 8,995 images, over 96% of all test images fall into this single highest-confidence tier.
+The last bin alone (confidence near 100%) contains 8,690 of the 8,995 images — over 96% of all test images fall into this single highest-confidence tier.

 ### Sample predictions